opensearch-project/documentation-website/_dashboards/quickstart.md

 - Explore and inspect data.
 - Visualize data.

 Starting with OpenSearch 2.12, you'll see the following homepage view.
-This redesign considers the OpenSearch community's feedback about creating a streamlined, intuitive dashboard experience.
+This redesign considers the OpenSearch community's feedback about creating a more intuitive dashboard experience.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dashboards-home.png" alt="Screenshot of OpenSearch Dashboards homepage" width="700">

 ## What's new

-Here's what's new with the redesigned homepage:
+Here's what's new with the homepage:

 - **Enhanced user experience:** Improves your experience by incorporating intuitive navigation, streamlined workflows, and a visually appealing interface.
-- **Optimized data accessibility:** Presents critical information in a more critical manner, making it easier for you to interpret and analyze data more effectively.
+- **Optimized data accessibility:** Presents critical information in a more effective manner, making it easier for you to interpret and analyze data.
 - **Responsive design for multi-platform access:** Prioritizes responsive design principles, ensuring seamless access and functionality across various devices and screen sizes.
 - **Integration of advanced visualizations:** Enhances your data comprehension and analysis by giving you visualization tools that convey information in a more digestible format.
 - **Customization for individual preferences:** Offers customization based on your preferences and needs.

 ## Prerequisites

 Before getting started with this quickstart, make sure you've installed the latest version of OpenSearch and OpenSearch Dashboards.
+If you're running a previous version of OpenSearch, see that version's quickstart guide.
 For information about installation and configuration, see [Install and configure OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) and [Install and configure OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/install-and-configure/install-dashboards/index/).

 The following sections include several tutorials to help you learn OpenSearch basics.
 You can use your own environment or the [OpenSearch Playground](https://playground.opensearch.org/app/home#/), which runs on the latest version of OpenSearch.